The design for Powerhouse Parramatta has been selected, following an international design competition which commenced by Create NSW in January 2019.

 A technical panel reviewed the entries from the six finalist teams and produced a report for the Jury.
 The Jury conducted final interviews on the design with the teams and was unanimous in recommending Moreau Kusunoki and Genton as the winner of the new Powerhouse International Design Competition.

-Create NSW, the Powerhouse and Infrastructure NSW will work with Moreau Kusunoki and Genton to collaboratively develop the design over the next stage of the project.
+Create NSW, Powerhouse Parramatta and Infrastructure NSW will work with Moreau Kusunoki and Genton to collaboratively develop the design over the next stage of the project.

 Find out more via the Powerhouse Museum website.